-3.5.2 Biodiversity Offset Area Observations
+3.4.2 Biodiversity Offset Area Observations

-The areas of retained Box-Gum woodland vegetation within the BOA (ie 'Box-Gum Woodland (CEEC)' and 'Box-Gum Woodland derived Native Grassland (CEEC)' - see Figure 4) are generally in moderate to good condition and no immediate actions are necessary, other than spot control of high threat weeds, such as Serrated Tussock Nassella trichotoma and St John's Wort Hypericum perforatum.
-Open areas in the west of the BOA that appear to have been historically cleared (previously identified as derived native grassland) are naturally regenerating with Eucalyptus spp. and Cassinia sifton (see Photo 6).
-Evidence of planting was seen in the southeast of the BOA (Photo 7).
+The areas of retained Box-Gum woodland vegetation within the BOA (i.e. 'Box-Gum Woodland (CEEC)' and 'Box-Gum Woodland derived Native Grassland (CEEC)' - see Figure 4) are generally in moderate to good condition and no immediate actions are necessary, other than spot control of high threat weeds, such as Serrated Tussock Nassella trichotoma and St John's Wort Hypericum perforatum.
+Open areas in the west of the BOA that appear to have been historically cleared (previously identified as derived native grassland) are naturally regenerating with Eucalyptus spp. and Cassinia sifton (see Photo 4).
+Evidence of planting was seen in the southeast of the BOA (Photo 5).

 Other parts of the BOA were also generally in moderate to good condition, although control of high threat and priority weeds Serrated Tussock Nassella trichotoma, St John's Wort Hypericum perforatum and Blackberry Rubus anglocandicans is required as patches of these species occur particularly in the southeast portion of the BOA.

 In 2023 there was a significant increase in the cover and abundance of Sifton Bush Cassinia sifton, particularly in disturbed open paddocks.
+However, drier climatic conditions in 2024 appear to have eased the growth of this species.
 Although this species is native, in the Southern Tablelands it has become a weed of disturbed areas and degraded native pasture (DPI 2024).
 At present the Sifton Bush is outcompeting native species and may be contributing to a reduction in the Hoary Sunray population.

-A program of slashing or brushcutting involving minimal disturbance to soils and other native plants, as well as tree planting should be implemented to reduce the cover of Sifton Bush.
+Where covers do not show a natural reduction over time, a program of slashing or brush cutting involving minimal disturbance to soils and other native plants, as well as tree planting should be considered to reduce the cover of Sifton Bush.